 We put ourselves through the butterfly-inducing rituals of dating in the hope that this anxiety will dissipate into the warm thrill of mutual attraction.
 She thinks your joke is hilarious, and she has one of her own zingers, too!
 Not only does he love your favorite hobby, but he wants to hear more!
 It's exciting when it all goes well, especially when it feels like a bit of magic.

-Researchers have long worked to understand the scientific aspects behind this elusive spark, posing questions and conducting studies around what makes someone apparently more attractive in the dating game—from how they sound to what they wear to how familiar they are.
+Researchers have long worked to understand the scientific aspects behind this elusive spark, posing questions and conducting studies around what makes someone appear more attractive in the dating game—from how they sound to what they wear to how familiar they are.
 It's often not conclusive work, but when you're going out on a limb to meet a stranger, you'll take all the clues you can get.

 We found the eight tidbits of information that describe the psychology of attraction so that you can remind yourself of these results as you date.
 Maybe they won't exactly make the process easier, but they should help you keep some perspective as you put yourself out there.